h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_44_explanation.md

 ### Decision Tree Structures

+**Visualization Improvements**: The decision tree visualizations have been updated to display with the root node at the top, growing downwards for better readability.
+Additionally, the leaf node labels now use clean, sequential numbering instead of memory addresses for improved clarity.

 #### Original Decision Tree
 ![Original Decision Tree](../Images/L6_3_Quiz_44/original_decision_tree.png)

-This visualization shows the original decision tree structure using A as the root node, resulting in a depth-3 tree that achieves 100% training accuracy.
+This visualization shows the original decision tree structure using A as the root node, resulting in a depth-3 tree that achieves 100% training accuracy. **Note: The tree is now displayed with the root at the top, growing downwards for better readability.**

 #### Optimal Decision Tree
 ![Optimal Decision Tree](../Images/L6_3_Quiz_44/optimal_decision_tree.png)

-This visualization shows the optimal decision tree structure using B as the root node with C in both branches, resulting in a more efficient depth-2 tree that also achieves 100% training accuracy.
+This visualization shows the optimal decision tree structure using B as the root node with C in both branches, resulting in a more efficient depth-2 tree that also achieves 100% training accuracy. **Note: The tree is now displayed with the root at the top, growing downwards for better readability.**

 ### Performance and Efficiency Analysis